Thandokuhle19/AzureBasicsWebApp/README.md

 ﻿# AzureBasicWebApp
-Deployed a web app using azure services in the azure portal.
-This is the url for the web app used to deployed azure services: https://codesharpapp-team.azurewebsites.net
+My team and I deployed a web app using azure services in the azure portal.
+This is the url for the web app we deployed our app using azure services: https://codesharpapp-team.azurewebsites.net